 I hate nature.

-But I sure love Skip.
+But I love Skip.

 “You know the drill.
 Let’s find some grub.”

-I tilt my head to the side in a curious fashion.
+“Can I ask you something, Hopper?”
+Skip asks as he drags his feet.
+I tilt my head to the side in a curious fashion in retort.

 “What would you do if I was dying?”

 Dye Ying?
-What is Dye Ying?
+What on earth is Dye Ying?